Site icon Outdoor Gearzine

 Rain cover Included

-• Zippered pocket on top for storing small items
+• Zippered pocket at top for storing small items

 • Elastic mesh pockets on both sides

-• Hip belt and pocket for storing small items such as snacks and phones
+• Hip belt pocket for storing snacks, phones, and other small items

-• Customizable hip belt compatible with replaceable VersaClick accessories (sold separately)
+• Customizable hip belt compatible with interchangeable VersaClick accessories (sold separately)

-• Comes with a VersaClick Pole Holder that allows you to attach a trekking pole without removing the pack.
+• Includes VersaClick Pole Holder, which allows you to attach trekking poles without removing the pack

-• Durable buttonhole webbing that allows you to easily attach gear to the front of the pack
+• Durable buttonhole webbing for easy attachment of gear to the front of the pack

-• Hydration compatible reservoir sleeves, drink tube outlets, drink bottle pockets on both sides (reservoirs sold separately)
+• Hydration-compatible reservoir sleeve, drink tube outlet, and side-mounted drink bottle pockets (reservoirs sold separately)

 evaluation